Today, I have a new guest post from Beth Drayer who is a a Certified Athletic Trainer and Certified Strength and Conditioning Specialist.

 Doing these exercises on a daily basis will quickly improve your core stability and strength by placing you in a more functional and injury free position.

-If you are looking for a complete stretching and strengthening program that will relieve your back pain, then check this out….
+If you are looking for a complete stretching and strengthening program that will relieve your back pain, thenclick here to check out Shotgun Back Relief.

 Beth Drayer MS, ATC, CSCS, CHC